awsdocs/amazon-elasticache-docs/doc_source/memcache/reserved-nodes-purchasing.md

 The following examples show how to purchase a reserved node offering using the AWS Management Console, the AWS CLI, and the ElastiCache API\.

 **Important**
- Following the examples in this section will incur charges on your AWS account that you cannot reverse\.
+ Following the examples in this section incurs charges on your AWS account that you can't reverse\.

 **Topics**
 + [Using the AWS Management Console](#reserved-nodes-purchasing-console)